Dr. R. Lorraine (Laurie) Bernotsky

 Executive Vice President and Provost

 Dr. R. Lorraine (Laurie) Bernotsky is Executive Vice President and Provost at West Chester University of Pennsylvania, the largest university in the Pennsylvania State System of Higher Education.
-In her role as Provost, Dr. Bernotsky leads the Academic Affairs Division, which is comprised of five colleges offering more than 100 academic degree programs and houses the Office of Institutional Research, the Center for International programs, the offices of undergraduate admissions, enrollment management, financial aid, The Graduate School, and undergraduate student support services.
+In her role as Provost, Dr. Bernotsky leads the Academic Affairs Division, which is comprised of five colleges offering more than 100 academic degree programs and houses the Office of Institutional Research, the Global Engagement Office, the offices of undergraduate admissions, enrollment management, financial aid, The Graduate School, and undergraduate student support services.
 Roughly 850 faculty serve more than 17,000 students, 3,000 of whom are graduate students.
 In her role as Executive Vice President, Dr. Bernotsky leads in the areas of Budget as well as Labor Relations.

 Prior to assuming this role, Dr. Bernotsky served as Associate Provost and Dean of The Graduate School at WCU, providing leadership in the areas of curriculum development, general education, new program development, program review, assessment, regional and specialized external accreditation, articulation agreements with other 2- and 4-year institutions, academic policies, and faculty development.
 During the past several years, she led the approval of WCU's four doctoral programs, the Doctor of Nursing Practice, the Doctor of Public Administration, a Doctor of Education, as well as the Doctor of Psychology.